Benzillaist/hw7-fall-22/README.md

 After completing this project, students should be able to:

 - Program asynchronous functions using the `Promise` interface
-- Know what is, and how to implement, a fluent interface
-- Understand what a JSON is and why it is used
 - Understand the basics of fetching information across the web

 ## Student Expectations